ietebits/nexus/exampleSite/content/english/blog/simple-blog-post-2.md

 7. Spelling and Grammar:- There should be no errors in spelling, punctuation or grammar in the final draft of the web site.

+8. SEO:- The content which would be SEO friendly will be given preference.

-8. Copyright:- Fair use guidelines should be followed with clear, easy to locate and accurate citations for all borrowed material.
+9. Copyright:- Fair use guidelines should be followed with clear, easy to locate and accurate citations for all borrowed material.
 No material should be there from web sites that state that permission is required unless permission has been obtained.

 ## SAMPLE ILLUSTRATIVE PROBLEMS
  **You can make any website of your choice according to your  interest.**